-Optus further submits that the Commission should consider whether the entrant has the capacity to satisfy demand in the short and long-run and whether the entrant(s) have the financial strength to ride out responses by other player(s) in the market.45
+Optus further submits that the Commission should consider whether the entrant has the capacity to satisfy demand in the short and long-run and whether the entrant(s) have the financial strength to ride out responses by other player(s) in the market.57

 Telstra submits that the deployment of new DTCS infrastructure will provide competitive constraints on existing suppliers for inter-exchange and tail-end transmission services.
-Further, Telstra submits that the threshold that two optical fibres providers other than Telstra are required to establish sufficient constraint on Telstra is too conservative.
+Further, Telstra submits that the threshold test that two optical fibres providers other than Telstra are required to establish sufficient constraint on Telstra is too conservative.
 Competitive outcomes may also occur where Telstra faces competition from any source in the supply of the DTCS, as suppliers will be vying to supply the demand that exists within the relevant market.
-46 the presence of non-vertically integrated providers and access seekers suggested that there were not overwhelming efficiencies from vertical integration, and thus, there appeared to be a separate wholesale market for transmission services
+58